0

 Throughout the summer, a practically constant display of dark-eyed, 3-4" wide, dark golden yellow daisies rises above the rosettes of deep green foliage, drawing bees and other beneficial insects to the garden.

-Compared to other varieties, this Susan has more vigour, longer flowering, and resistance to leaf spot.
+Compared to other varieties, this Susan has more vigor, longer flowering, and resistance to leaf spot.
 This easy-to-maintain perennial loves the sun and grows to heights of 30-36"H x 18"W. In the autumn and winter, songbirds eat the ripening seed heads, so they make for a environmentally friendly option indeed.

 Little Goldstar Black Eyed Susan